-Early entry starts from Wednesday the 3rd July 2019.
-If you need to come earlier because you are building a huge project, let us know, but don't come without an Early Entry before the afternoon of Monday 8th July!
+Early entry starts from Wednesday the 29th June.
+If you need to come earlier because you are building a huge project, let us know.

 So early entry sounds like fun - however....

 Early entry is to work hard and set up your Barrio, not to party!!!